codebian/shift/README.md

 * -i/--interval: used frames at this interval (default: 1)
 * -s/--shift: shift the resid number to match with Xray or experimental data (default: 0)

 2 .
 And finally, compare them to experimental data.
 It will compute the RMSD between the prediction and the experimental data and plot the secondary chemical shift along the sequence for each element (Ca, Cb, etc ...).
-Finally, if you want, you can plot the chemical shift distribution for each residue.
+Finally, if you want, you can plot the chemical shift distribution for each residue (long operation).
 ```bash
 python analyze.py -c obs.bmrb -h5 shiftx.hdf5 -d dssp.file
 ```